nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We kept our dependencies up to date by using and keeping update the requirements.txt file.
+We kept our dependencies up to date by using and keeping the requirements.txt file updated.
 We did not use any auto generation of the file, but added dependencies as they became nessisary.
-We also made use of a docker devolopment image to avoid dealing with issues due to different dev enviroments.
+We also made use of a docker development image to avoid dealing with issues due to different dev enviroments.
 A new user would just have to run `invoke docker_build` which will build the appropriate docker images for both training and development (given docker and invoke are installed correctly).

 ### Question 5